keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler.md

 If
 [Keptn specific annotations](../../implementing/integrate.md#basic-annotations)
 are present,
-the Webhook adds a gate to the Pod called `keptn-prechecks-gate`.
+the Webhook adds a scheduling gate to the Pod called `keptn-prechecks-gate`.
-This spec tells the Kubernetes scheduling framework to wait for the Keptn checks before assigning the pod to a node.
+This spec tells the Kubernetes scheduling framework to wait for the Keptn checks before binding the pod to a node.

 For example, a pod gated by Keptn looks like the following: